SnipMeDev/KodeView/README.md

 ```

 ### CodeEditText
-With this component, you can update your via `onValueChange` callback.
+With this component, you can update your code via `onValueChange` callback.
-The Highlights library is ready for incremental updates, so change code anytime.
+The Highlights library is ready for incremental updates, so change values anytime.
-The view customization is available like for the `TextField()`.
+The view bases on `TextField()`, and all it's fields are available for customization.

 ```kotlin
 @Composable